agargaro/three.ez/docs/docs/tutorial/rendering/smart-rendering.md

 });

 const scene = new Scene();
-scene.activeSmartRendering(); // in this case it automatically detects drag movements scene.add(draggableBox);
+scene.activeSmartRendering(); // in this case, it automatically detects drag movements scene.add(draggableBox);

 ```

 ## Live Examples